Luc Longley: Coaching career

 Longley has spoken of the importance of the Australian Boomers to his growth as a player, citing it as the reason he wanted to return to the national program as an assistant coach; he would later become the assistant coach of the Australian men's national basketball team from 2013 to 2019.

+Executive career

+In 1999, Longley became a part-owner of the Perth Wildcats basketball club in the Australian National Basketball League (NBL) alongside Andrew Vlahov.
+He donated his 75% equity to Vlahov in 2004.

+In 2019, Longley joined the Sydney Kings of the NBL as a special advisor.
+In 2022, he became a member of the ownership group for Hoops Capital Pty Ltd which owns the Kings and the Sydney Flames of the Women's National Basketball League.

 Personal life

 Longley was married to an American, Kelly Yates, whom he met while he was attending college in Albuquerque and they have two daughters.
 He married an Australian, Anna Gare, a former musician and current television presenter, in 2008.
 The Longley family are well known in the Fremantle, Western Australia area, to the extent that a 25-year-old, then Chicago Bulls player, Longley was present at the Fremantle Football Club's unveiling and launch at the Fremantle Port.
 He cited Fremantle at the time as "one of the world's great spots".

 In 1996, Longley bought a house in Riverwoods, Illinois.
 Also in 1996, he wrote a book, Running with the Bulls, about the 1995–96 season; Bulls coach Phil Jackson wrote the foreword.

 On 6 April 2007, Longley's $2 million home in Fremantle was destroyed by a fire.
 It was initially believed that much of Longley's memorabilia from his basketball career was lost, although he later said he only lost his 1996 team photo.
 He then bought a warehouse on a nearby street which Gare's father, an architect, converted into a house for their needs.
 In 2015, the couple moved to a property near the coastal Western Australian town of Denmark.

 In December 2009 Longley, who had previously participated in marine conservation efforts, named a newly discovered shrimp species Lebbeus clarehannah after his 15-year-old daughter.
 His wife's sister Sophie is married to British comedian Ben Elton.